-Founded by Alexandra Pace in 2013, Blitz is a registered not-for-profit organisation that that began its life as a grassroots, artist-run contemporary arts space.
+Founded by Alexandra Pace in 2013, Blitz is a not-for-profit organisation that began its life as a grassroots, artist-run contemporary arts space.
 The space that houses the organisation and the gallery is a four-level, typical Valletta townhouse, which was originally the family home of Alexandra’s grandparents.
 After standing empty for over 30 years, the building slowly started returning to life through a dedicated and steady restoration process.
 Today, since the founding of Blitz, it has housed a project space, an in-house artist residency and exhibition galleries.

 The initial years brought exponential growth both for the organisation and audience, and established Blitz as pivotal in the development of Malta’s contemporary art scene with 25 exhibitions, plus conferences, workshops and talks.
 Once the foundations were laid, Blitz formed an identity and a presence which has extended beyond the island to the international art world.
 Blitz partners include Royal College of Arts (London) and Central Saint Martins University of the Arts (London).
 In 2015 Blitz launched the Residency Programme which has invited artists from Berlin, London, Wroclaw, Athens, Kuwait, Paris and Istanbul to participate via open calls with more than 200 applicants.